 - Giving our patrons an opportunity to support classical chamber music in a tangible way

-For your sponsorship of only $120 you will receive tickets to all six outstanding events, plus the special bonus dessert concert listed above by Amy Kauffman and Cornelius Dufallo for series sponsors only.
+For your sponsorship of only $125 you will receive tickets to all six outstanding events, plus the special bonus concert and dessert listed above by Luke & Mary Rose Norell for series sponsors only.
 If you feel you can’t attend all six concerts, you can share your tickets with friends or return them to us to share with others – either way you will be supporting the music!
-As a sponsor, $45.00 of your subscription would be a tax-deductible gift to sustain classical music for all at a reasonable price and allow for Goshen College music students to attend the concerts.

 Goshen College Music Center

 1700 S Main St